How To Clean A Green PoolBy Clark Rubber | 17th October, 2019

 How to clean a green pool

-Step three: Add 2.5 litres of Filtrite Extreme Algaecide for every 50,000 litres of water in your pool.
+Step four: Add Filtrite Extreme Algaecide at 2.5 litres per 50,000 litres of pool wate in your pool.
 Make sure it goes all throughout the pool, then put your filter on circulate for two hours again.
 Remove cartridges if necessary.

-Step six: Vacuum the sediment from the floor of the pool, then backwash your filter or use Filtrite Cartridge Cleaner, depending on your filtration system.
+Step seven: Vacuum the sediment from the floor of the pool, then backwash your filter or use Filtrite Cartridge Cleaner, depending on your filtration system.

 Ensuring your pool water is balanced is the first step - the experts at Clark Rubber can give you a free water sample test to determine exactly what pool chemicals you need to do this.